Crunch-io/ta-da/content/dev/blog/analysing-so-data.md

 This picture is great for summarizing a set of related categorical variables, but it's a bit of a pain to produce, and is difficult to display alongside other variable summaries.
-Since this is such a common task, Crunch has a special data type called a "catagorical array" for working with related catagorical variables.
+Since this is such a common task, Crunch has a special data type called a "categorical array" for working with related categorical variables.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ r